Torneio do Brasil

 - Brabham BT38 (Bob Wollek): New for Motul Rondel Racing at Hockenheim in mid-April 1972, and raced all season by Bob Wolleck.
 Raced once by Carlos Reutemann at Enna.
 Sold to Bill O'Connor (Highland Park, IL) for Formula B for 1973.
 To Chuck Dietrich (Sandusky, OH) for 1974, then fitted with a Cosworth BDA for 1975, 1976 and 1977.
 Subsequent history unknown.

 - March 722 (Pedro de Lamare): New for STP-March number two driver Niki Lauda for F2 in 1972 (won at Oulton Park in March), then for Pedro de Lamare in Torneio do Brasil.
 To Robert Cooper (High Wycombe, Buckinghamshire) for Formula Atlantic 1973, and rebuilt mid-season to 73B spec.
 Retained for early 1974, then sold to Dairmuid McFeeley (Clonee, Dunboyne, County Meath, Ireland) for Irish Formula Atlantic in 1974, 1975 and early 1976.
 To John Ledlie in 1976, then sold to Richard Lester (Yoxall, Staffordshire) for sprints from 1978 to 1984.
-Via four other owners to John Gale (Sydney, Australia) 2006.
-Sold to Steve Weller (Sydney, Australia) in 2017.
+With Keith Wanklyn (Wimborne) for hillclimbs from 1985 to 1990.
+Via three other owners to John Gale (Sydney, NSW, Australia) 2006.
+Sold to Steve Weller (Sydney, NSW) in 2017.

-- March 722 (Francisco Lameirao): In the Torneio do Brasil at the end of 1972, a previously unraced March 722 was entered by Ecurie Shell-Arnold for Clay Regazzoni at two races and for Lameirao, Francisco at another.
+- March 722 (Francisco Lameirao): In the Torneio do Brasil at the end of 1972, a previously unraced March 722 was entered by Ecurie Shell-Arnold for Clay Regazzoni at two races and for Francisco Lameirao at another.
+At the third race, team manager Sandro Angeleri said that "everything possible [was] wrong with the car".
 Nothing more known.

 - Surtees TS10 (Lian Duarté): A new car built up for the Matchbox Team Surtees F2 team in mid-1972, and first raced by Dieter Quester at the Österreichring in early July.
 Raced later in the season by Carlos Pace, John Surtees and Mike Hailwood.
 It is almost certainly the car raced by Lian Duarté in the F2 Torneio do Brasil.
 Sold to Silvio Moser for 1973, repainted in Marlboro livery, and used regularly through the 1973 F2 season.
 Raced by Alberto Colombo at Vallelunga at the end of the season.
 According to Beat Schenker, Moser's mechanic, the Surtees was sold to a Mr Herber, from Ticino, who planned to use it in the Swiss national championship.
 Beat recalls that he crashed on his second or third outing, and believes the car may have been a total loss.